colah/ByronTrialNotes/day7.md

 * Doesn't know who French is?
 * Don't recall seeing French.
 * You've taken seminars on law.
-You know about the right to council when someone is under arrest?
+You know about the right to counsel when someone is under arrest?
 Yes.
 * There's a duty to make sure they know about their rights?
   * Yes.
 * There's a duty to facilitate contact.